SchlossLab/severe-CDI/paper/paper.md

-Figure 1: **CDI severity definitions.** **A)** Decision flow chart to define CDI cases as severe according to the Infectious Diseases Society of America (IDSA) based on lab values, the occurence of complications due to any cause (All-cause), and the occurence of disease-related complications confirmed as attributable to CDI with chart review (Attrib). **B)** The proportion of severe CDI cases labelled according to each definition.
+Figure 1: **CDI severity definitions.** **A)** Decision flow chart to define CDI cases as severe according to the Infectious Diseases Society of America (IDSA) based on lab values, the occurence of an adverse outcome due to any cause (All-cause), and the occurence of disease-related complications confirmed as attributable to CDI with chart review (Attrib). **B)** The proportion of severe CDI cases labelled according to each definition.
 An additional ‘Pragmatic’ severity definition uses the Attributable definition when possible, and falls back to the All-cause definition when chart review is not available.
 <!-- TODO table (supplementary?) showing counts & frequency of positives-->

 </div>